Basilisvirus/atmel-studio-7-examples-atmega328p-avrc/README.md

 Now on the above code, you may need to change the 'attiny13' into the name of your atmega microcontroller. in my case, 'atmega328p'

 Hit enter.
-Your main.c should be compiled, and you should see another file in the same folder, called main.bin
+Your main.c should be compiled, and you should see another file in the same folder, called 'main.bin'.

 After performing successful compilation, you can check program and data memory size with this command: `avr-size -C main.bin`